-Read aloud the first two paragraphs of the model source, then record pertinent information in the box labeled "General Information/Key Ideas/Personal Comments" as students watch.
-Explain that this box is intended to capture a researcher's initial reactions about a source.
+Read aloud the first two paragraphs of the model source, and then record pertinent information in the box labeled "General Information/Key Ideas/Personal Comments" as students watch.
+This box captures a researcher's initial reactions about a source.

-- General Information/Key Ideas/Personal Comments: This article considers a person being able to make money by selling their bone marrow due to a recent U.S. appeals court decision making it legal to do so.
-The article also points out how helpful this decision is for thousands of sick patients who need bone marrow transplants.
-Then it begs the question: "What other body parts might next be up for sale?" - Students listen and follow along. - 1 Explain that the final box, "Connections to Inquiry Paths" is a space for tracking how a given source connects to other related aspects of research, and is used as their research develops further in the process.
+- General Information/Key Ideas/Personal Comments: This article discusses the genocide in Rwanda and begins with a description of the film Hotel Rwanda and the man who saved 1,200 people from being killed.
+It also talks about the failure of the countries of the world and the United Nations to act and stop this genocide, which was the fastest in history.
+This begs the question, "What could have been done by the United Nations to prevent this genocide?" - Students listen and follow along. - Explain that the final box, "Connections to Inquiry Paths" is a space for tracking how a given source connects to other related aspects of research, and is used as their research develops further in the process.

-Finally, assess the model source for its credibility, relevance, and accessibility in the check boxes at the bottom of the box, talking through the rating process so students can hear the mental processing used for making accurate evaluations, using the Assessing Sources Handout as a guide.
-This article's credibility can be rated as "High" because it comes from a reliable, objective source, and references court documents and experts in the field of medical science.
-The article's relevance/richness can be rated as "High" because it deals specifically with the issue of tissue ownership and related ethics.
-The article's accessibility/interest can be rated as "High" because it is written in a manner that I can read and is easily understandable for people outside the medical science profession.
+Finally, assess the model source for its credibility, relevance, and accessibility in the check boxes at the bottom of the box.
+Talk through the rating process and model for students how to make accurate evaluations using the Assessing Sources Handout as a guide.

+For example, this article's credibility can be rated as "High" because it comes from a reliable, objective source (Newsweek), and references specific evidence and events related to the issue of the Rwandan genocide.
+The article's relevance/richness can be rated as "High" because it deals with genocide prevention as well as what organization is responsible.
+The article's accessibility/interest can be rated as "High" because the text is understandable, logically organized, and interesting.

-- 3 Students are not expected to read the text closely at this point.
-The purpose of this tool is to help students locate useful sources again later. - 1 A completed Model Potential Sources Tool is in included at the end of the lesson; consider distributing it to students for support as they begin independent searching.
+- Students are not expected to read the text closely at this point.
+The purpose of this tool is to help students locate useful sources again later. - A completed Model Potential Sources Tool is in included at the end of the lesson; consider distributing it to students for support as they begin independent searching.